 Note: First time renewals require payment with guaranteed funds.
 The Bureau cannot accept a check from a personal or a business account.
 Acceptable forms of payment include a cashier’s check, a money order, or a credit card.

 Using the State of Florida’s E-File system can be the fastest way to renew an IRP registration.
 All information is entered online and the required supporting documents are scanned and sent to a dedicated email address.
+Scanned documents must be legible.
+Notarized documents must be submitted by mail.
 The system is available around the clock and eliminates the need to mail in any paperwork.
 Generally, the Bureau can review the online renewal request more efficiently, and if there is no missing information or documentation, the carrier can be quickly notified by email when the renewal is approved and is ready for payment.

 E-File requires pre-registration as a user.
 Go to the IRP E-Filing webpage for general information and instructions.

 Carriers who are already registered as an E-File user do not need to submit updates on the paper renewal form that comes in the mail.
 Instead, they may go online to the E-File login page to renew and update their account.
 The following are tips for renewing online: